Family meeting with attorney to discuss legal options

 Key Facts

-• 41 states use the Income Shares model for child support
+• 41 states use Income Shares model for child support

-• Community property in 9 states — equitable distribution everywhere else
+• 9 states follow community property rules — equitable distribution everywhere else

 Family Law FAQ